36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 See some of Oahu’s best sights and do some of the best island activities on this fantastic all-day tour around the island.

 You’ll stop at famous landmarks including Diamond Head State Monument, Halona Blowhole, Makapu’u Point, and Mokoli’i Island.
-You’ll stop on the North Shore for a delicious lunch and later will grab some delicious fresh fruit from a local stand.
+You’ll stop on the North Shore for a delicious lunch and later grab some delicious fresh fruit from a local stand.

 Next, it’s time to hit the beach at beautiful Sunset Beach and Turtle Beach.
 You’ll have over an hour to snorkel around and try to spot green sea turtles in their local habitat, either in the water or sunning on the beach.